yashsonkamble/Array-5/README.md

 Explanation:

 The robot moves from (0, 0) -> (0, 1) -> (-1, 1) -> (-1, 0) -> (0, 0) -> ...

+## Problem2: Calculate Tax

+ Write a program to calculate tax if Salary and Tax Brackets are given as list in the form [ [10000, .3],[20000, .2], [30000, .1], [None, .1]].
+You don’t know in the beginning how many tax brackets are there.
+You have to test for all of them